let's talk

 This image shows how much does it cost to develop of a website on the example of a custom marketplace platform

-But these examples by type of website do not represent the cost of custom web application development.
+However, these examples of website development cost by type do not represent the cost of custom web application development.

-The reason is that it’s unpredictable, before the detailed estimation of the scope of work.
+The reason is that the final price is unpredictable before the detailed estimation of the scope of work.

 The complexity of a website is the next factor of cost-making we’d like to cover.
 Let’s continue.